 How do short ski breaks work?

-You can get away for three or four days’ skiing with Crystal, during the week or over the weekend – with flights from a choice of London airports straight to Innsbruck or Salzburg.
+You can get away for three or four days’ skiing with Crystal, during the week or over the weekend – with flights straight to Innsbruck, Salzburg or Munich.
 We’ll meet you at the airport to help get you on your way, and your shuttle transfer will whisk you to your resort in around 90 minutes.
 You can add lift passes and equipment hire to your booking too, so everything’s ready for you when you arrive.

 Best resorts for a weekend ski break